 How to Begin Decluttering Your Home (without feeling overwhelmed)

+Our environments reflect our inner state; physical chaos and clutter around us means our mind will also feel that way.
 Feng Shui tells us that clutter is low, stagnant, and confusing energy that constantly drains positive energy from us.
 We can risk suffocating a productive life under an accumulation of stuff – small and large - that doesn't serve to help us realize our potential and our goals.

 The less stuff you have, the less stuff is on your mind and in your way.